Follow me:

 External Factors that Play (Or Don’t Play) Into Confidence

-I’ve been doing a lot of research and thinking about confidence and women’s empowerment lately in preparing the some recent magazine articles.
+I’ve been doing a lot of research and thinking about confidence and women’s empowerment lately in preparing some recent magazine articles and keynote talks.
 It’s led me to also be reflective.
-I’ve thought of times when I was incredibly confident, like when I ran for and won Panhellenic President (President of all of the sororities at our very Greek-oriented school), and times when I wasn’t confident at all, like when I had to go with a date I had never met to Homecoming in high school because nobody had asked me.
+I’ve thought of times far back in my past when I was incredibly confident, like when I ran for and won Panhellenic President (President of all of the sororities at our very Greek-oriented school), and times far back in my past when I wasn’t confident at all, like when I had to go with a date I had never met to Homecoming in high school because nobody had asked me.

 I found some interesting consistencies related to external factors across those various ebbs and flows.
 But I almost think that the inconsistencies were more interesting to me that anything else.
 Internal factors, such as understanding my thoughts and feelings, absolutely measured into my confidence, but I’ve been trying to understand those tangible elements, too.
 Those that you can touch and see and feel Let’s dive into the inconsistencies that I’ve found first.